hackerb9/mkpass/extra/README.md

 as an argument to `mkpass`.
 For a reasonably strong passphrase, you'll need at least 2048 words, but 4096 is preferred.

+Note that choosing your own corpus is not done to increase security, but neither does it reduce security.
+This program will generate secure passphrases even presuming everyone knows what corpus you are using.

 # Example: Andrew Lang's "The {Blue,Brown,Crimson,Green,Grey,Lilac,Olive,Orange,Pink,Red,Violet,Yellow} Fairy Book"

 I grew up listening and reading fairy tales, so words from those books